RyouMon/FavoritesCrawler/README.md

   USERNAME: xxxx
 ```

+## Download location
+By default, pictures will download to working directory.
+If you want to change download location, you can add FILES_STORE option to config.
-If you want save pixiv files to `pictures/a`, and want save yandere files to `pictures/b`, you can modify config file like this:
+For example, if you want save pixiv files to `pictures/a`, and want save yandere files to `pictures/b`, you can modify config file like this:
 ```yaml
 pixiv:
   ACCESS_TOKEN: xxxxxxxxxxxxxxxxxxxxxxxxxxxx